1938 Pacific typhoon season

 The 1938 Pacific typhoon season featured 31 storms.
 Data from this period was extremely sparse, so intensity is not available for these systems.
-The only agency that tracked these typhoons is the International Best Track Archive for Climate Stewardship (IBRrACS), which has compiled a database of all known tropical cyclones since 1851.
+The only agency that tracked these typhoons is the International Best Track Archive for Climate Stewardship (IBTrACS), which has compiled a database of all known tropical cyclones since 1851.

 Systems

 January–May

 The first storm of the season formed on January 11, west of the Philippines.
 It moved northwestward, and made landfall on Luzon late on January 12 before dissipating the next day.
 It caused no known deaths or damage.

 IBTRACS gives a storm of unknown intensity, from April 5 to April 12.
 It did not affect land.

 IBTRACS gives a storm of unknown intensity, from April 29 to May 4.
 It affected the Philippines, and neared China.

 IBTRACS gives a storm of unknown intensity, from May 9 to May 16.
 It affected the Philippines.

 June and July

 IBTRACS gives a storm of unknown intensity, from June 21 to July 3.
 It affected Japan.

 IBTRACS gives a storm of unknown intensity, from July 7 to July 10.
 It affected China.

 IBTRACS gives a storm of unknown intensity, from July 15 to July 19.
 It did not affect land.